 A modern-day CPU is made up of billions of transistors.
 The manufacturing process which is measured in nm (nanometers) refers to the semiconductor fabrication technology used to manufacture a CPU.

 The measurement in nanometers, e.g., 7nm, does not refer to the actual size of the transistors but is more of a fabrication process technical term.
 Additionally, Intel's 10nm process transistor density is reportedly similar to AMD’s 7nm process.

 Smaller more energy-efficient transistors mean more can fit in the same space, resulting in more powerful energy-efficient CPUs.
 While this spec can give you an idea of how advanced a chip is, it’s not an accurate measure of performance.
 More important specs to consider would be clock speed and core count.

-Similarly the 10th generation of Intel's i series processors are based on Comet Lake micro-architecture.
-The 8th generation processors were based on Coffee Lake.
+On Intel side the 10th gen Core series processors are based on "Comet Lake" micro-architecture.
+The 8th generation intel core cpus were based on "Coffee Lake".

 Usually its a better idea to go with newer generation cpus.
 But at the same time, older generations cpus might be available at cheaper prices, which may offer a better performance to price ratio sometimes.

 The choice of generation can also hugely impact the choice of other components when building a pc.
 For example the 7000 series ryzen cpus work with only DDR5 ram, so you need a DDR5 capable motherboard and DDR5 ram sticks which are more expensive than DDR4 equivalents.